south-central-climate-science-center/OU-FUDGE/README.md

   Warnings
   -----------------------------

   1. This code has been designed for work with the Oklahoma State University cluster "Cowboy".
-We make no guarantee that it will still work properly elsewhere.
+We make no guarantee that it will work properly elsewhere.

   2. This code is a work in progress.